 Best for less

-A lot of what we love about the Fitbit Versa 2 has been carried over to the Versa Lite.
+A lot of what we love about the Fitbit Versa 2 is also available on the Versa Lite.
 It is lacking some fitness features, doesn't have as nice of a display, and misses out on Alexa.
 If those things don't matter to you, however, the Versa Lite is a great choice (not to mention it's easier on the wallet).

 We may earn a commission for purchases using our links.
 Learn more.